rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 Prepare (or ask the responsible) for the report input directory whose content will be processed and injected into the document.
 The directory must contain:

 1) The following image files (extension jpg, jpeg, gif or png) mapped to their caption in the document

      - 'archive_1': 'Data archived by year of acquisition'
      - 'archive_2': 'Cumulative size of the GEOFON archive'
      - 'archive_3': 'Number of distinct user IDs provided for fdsnws and/or arclink on each day'
      - 'eqinfo_1': 'Geographic distribution of the published events'
      - 'eqinfo_2': 'Geographic distribution of the published Moment Tensors solutions'
      - 'eqinfo_3': 'Event publication (grey dots) and alert delay (big green and xxl red) vs. magnitude'
      - 'eqinfo_4': 'GEOFON alert delay vs. first automatic publication'
      - 'eqinfo_5': 'Daily distinct visitors to geofon.gfz-potsdam.de'

-        Remember that you can always add/delete figures in the document
+Remember that you can always delete figures in the document (or add new ones).

 2) One (and only one) sub-directory of PDFs files.
 The files will be recognized when starting with the usual naming  <net>.<sta>.<loc>.<cha>.*  and will be sorted alphabetically and disposed in a grid of N rows x 3 columns grid

-        3) A csv file with the stations to be displayed on the station availability figure map.
+3) A Comma Separated Values (CSV) file with the stations to be displayed on the station availability figure map.
-           The file can also be created by means of popular spredsheet programs (LibreOffice, Excel).
    The csv must have the columns:

     'Station', 'Latitude', 'Longitude', 'Availability', 'Maintenance', 'Hardware Shipment', 'Metadata Update'

-           The csv can be comma- or semicolon-separated.
-In the latter case, number can also be given with the comma as de decimal separator.
-Columns expected to be numeric are Latitude, Longitude and Availability.
+   Numeric columns are 'Latitude' and 'Longitude'.
+'Availability' is in principle numeric, too, but does not need to have all numeric values (non numeric values will be displayed in white, as if availability was 0).
+   Numbers can be given with the dot or the comma as decimal separator, but not both.
+If the comma is used as decimal separator, it can not be used as column separator (or delimiter): in this case, as most of the time the CSV file is generated from a spreadsheet (e.g. LibreOffice, excel), remember to export to csv with the semicolon as separator.
+Column separators which are neither the comma nor the semicolon (e.g., spaces, tabs) will not be recognized.

 2. Create document